birkenbihl/isoc-ams/README.md

 Recommended (and default) is "firefox".

 Since crazy things may happen it is important to keep track of what is going on.
 So ISOC_AMS lets you know what it is doing. by providing a logfile (goes to stdout by default).
+After running it some time now it seems to work better than expected. 🙂

 So this happens if we call the module with:
 ```bash